 Research is ongoing to better understand the role of nervous system changes, immune system responses and other long-term physiological consequences of trauma, looking for the freeze response is another way to understand potential mechanisms.

 In one scene in Boyhood, the freeze response is readily visible.
 Alcoholic step-dad #1 creeps into a rage-filled drinking splurge at dinner time one day.
 He is itching for a fight.
 We watch him challenge the kids and Olivia with questions as they try to eat their meals at the dinner table.
 No one makes eye contact or says a word unless spoken to because any wrong move could escalate his behavior and place someone at risk of physical harm.
 They are all “frozen.”
 Olivia is immobilized and unable to protect her children because she too, is at risk of being physically abused by her husband (and already has been).
 This scene shows us what a freeze response looks like and how it can affect everyone in the family system.

 The freeze response is the default mechanism of survival when no other option exists.
 It is a hallmark of trauma.
 No one is physically strong enough to fight this big, angry man.
 No one is going to be able to run or get away or make it out the front door.
-The freeze response is one of the ways that our nervous systems take on new patterns of functioning (34)see more in Trauma is like a Dandelion.
-According to Peter Levine and others in the field of trauma therapy (35)see more in the post on Trauma therapy with a Dog Named Kane, it’s what underlies and drives the long-term symptoms that follow trauma.
+The freeze response is one of the ways that our nervous systems take on new patterns of functioning.
+According to Peter Levine and others in the field of trauma therapy (37)see more in the post on Trauma therapy with a Dog Named Kane, it’s what underlies and drives the long-term symptoms that follow trauma.